Burmese cats ideal weight and nutrition

 Burmese cats grooming

-The Burmese cats coat sheds considerably during the seasonal change.
-Extra brushing is beneficial at this time to remove as much loose hair as possible before your cat swallows it and develops hairballs.
+Burmese cats coat sheds considerably during the seasonal change.
+Extra brushing is beneficial at this time to remove as much loose hair as possible to prevent cats hairballs.

-When a cat grooms itself by licking its own fur, it will swallow some of its own hair.
-Most of the hair passes all the way through the digestive tract with no problems.
-But if some hair stays in the stomach, it can form a hairball.
+When cats groom themselves by licking their own fur, they will swallow some of their hair.
+Most of the hair passes all the way through the digestive tract without problems.
+If some hair stays in the stomach, it will form cats hairballs.

 Even clean cats can pick up fleas, especially during the summer months.
 They get fleas through the contact with infested pets or through the contact with fleas in the environment (e.g. from an infected bedding).

-Never give a cat any drugs that have not been prescribed for it; many human drugs are poisonous to cats.
+Never give Burmese cats any drugs that have not been prescribed for them; many human drugs are poisonous to cats.
 Seek veterinary advice immediately if you suspect any form of poisoning.

 Burmese cats health and lifespan